Romathonat/vulgaireDevEntries/docker/docker.md

 ### As a sysadmin
 Docker was originally based on [LXC](https://en.wikipedia.org/wiki/LXC).
 Now it uses its own user-space process management mechanism (you can read [here](https://www.infoworld.com/article/3204171/linux/what-is-docker-linux-containers-explained.html) if you want more informations on the underlying architecture of Docker).

-In fact there is no hypervisor like with a VM.
+In fact there is no hypervisor (that would be present in the case of a VM).
 The term "lightweigt virtualization" is often used, but there is no virtualization.
 The docker-engine manages processes and take care of them, and their isolation.
 The size of a docker image can go from some MB to some hundred of MB.
 The average size is way less than with a VM.
 In fact, it takes less CPU/RAM/Disk than a VM, that is why for the same bare-metal machine, you can get more with docker than with VMs.
 It's like filling a box with rocks or with sand.
 ![](https://raw.githubusercontent.com/Romathonat/vulgaireDevEntries/master/docker/docker_vm.png)

 ## Why is it cool ?